wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.4.5 =

+* Added #modified# to use post modified date in templates.
+* Corrected unstripped slashes for template preview in WP to Twitter post box
+* Character count for custom tweet text was incorrect on initial load in edit mode.
+* Replaced character counter with a more Twitter-like character counter (counting down.)
+* Removed JavaScript from post box so that WP to Twitter box is properly draggable.
+* Added ampersand to normalizer function
+* Updated Brazilian Portuguese translation

 = 2.4.4 =